 The facilities here are great.
 The rooms were big and spacious, the kitchen had more than enough space for everyone.
 A common room area with a TV and pool table is also available for guests.

-This hostel has a lot of character and is one of the better ones in the North Island!
+This hostel has a lot of character and is one of the better ones on the North Island!

 Funky Green Voyager

-This was one of the biggest hostels in New Zealand that I stayed at.
-The rooms were spacious, there was a sizeable outdoor area for you to relax in and the living area was more than big enough for all the guests.
+This was one of the biggest hostels in New Zealand I stayed at.
+The rooms were spacious, there was a sizable outdoor area for you to relax in and the living area was more than big enough for all the guests.

 Lodge in the City